astradev123/obsidian-focus-time/README.md

    ![ribbon](asset/ribbon.png)

-2. The leaderboard will display the top 10 notes ranked by total focus time.
+2. The leaderboard will show you the focus time data of all your notes.

    ![leaderboard](asset/leaderboard.png)